AltF5/CSharp-CmdLineHelper-Parser/README.md

  		CmdLineHelper cmdline2 = new CmdLineHelper("some custom command line");

- 		// Creates an accessible list of args
+ 		// From above, the class creates an accessible list of args, accessible like so...
  		// List<CmdArg> Args
  		foreach(CmdArg in cmdline.Args) { //... }